1j01/98/winamp/README.md

 * Drag and drop: prevent redirecting the whole page!

-* Don't reset layout to center when the containing page is resized

 * Window blurring (also needed for regular windows!)

 * Localize keyboard shortcuts (currently pretty much everything in 98 is in iframes, and I haven't implemented arrow keys for icons on the desktop, so it's hard to tell, and it doesn't matter much, but the keyboard shortcuts should only apply when Winamp is focused - so this depends on window blurring)